bottejellema.nl

 I met Janine and interviewed her.
 And she allowed me to play the guitar.
 It was a fantastic and unreal experience.
 The road case does not close properly, she has never cleaned the guitar and it has definitely taken a beating.
 But it still plays wonderfully.
 I noticed that Jeff had adjusted and tweaked the instrument to perfection, as it played it with ease and delight.
 A truly unforgettable experience.

 Janine told me that she had never previously allowed media people close to the Telecaster.
 She does not like media attention.
 The fact that I am a radio-maker – less fuss than television – was my ticket to this unique opportunity.
 The documentary can be found on the Internet – see the link below.
 It is mainly in Dutch, but the interview with Janine Nichols is in English and has not been overdubbed.
 If you are not fluent in Dutch, you might want to skip the first ten minutes.
+Or check a brief translation here (many thanks to the writer, I don’t know him/her).

 Listen online